 For marketers, especially if a product is unique, major networks might not be a good way to connect with a highly targeted audience.

-For users, ways to connect and share with like-minded people bring more satisfaction.
+For users, ways to connect and share their ideas with like-minded people bring more satisfaction.

 Niche networks are in the spotlight all the time

-For the niche social network industry, human curiosity is often the source (or fuel), and while some of those curiosity-driven networks were somewhat preposterous (such as David Hasselhoff’s HoffSpace, that, thank God, no longer exists) other networks are sometimes even able (or at least trying) to answer the question someone has spent nights thinking over, such as: “Am I going to heaven?”, because religion can be fun enough to build a large network (check Line For Heaven social network).
+For the niche social network industry, human curiosity is often the source (or fuel), and while some of those curiosity-driven networks were somewhat preposterous (such as David Hasselhoff’s HoffSpace, that, thank God, no longer exists) other networks are sometimes even able (or at least trying) to answer the question someone has spent nights thinking over, such as: “Am I going to heaven?”, because religion can be fun enough to build a large network.

 Businesses and work management are another domains that can strongly influence the development and popularity of niche social networks.